 Imagine a future

 where all individuals have their own private data acounts.
-These data acounts will not just hold people’s data, but also their history and memories, and they can share as much or as little of the data with whomever they please, whether it’s friends, family, healthcare providers or government.
+These data acounts will not just hold people’s data, but also their history and memories, and they can share as much or as little of the data with whomever they please, whether it’s friends, family, companies, healthcare providers or government.

 Then imagine the data acount is private, and completely owned by the individual

 legally and technically within a database, made intelligent with a containerised ‘micro server’.
 It is able to go wherever its owner goes, available on demand on their phone, and can be used to fill in forms on the Internet, gain personalised offers or quotations to complement items they have bought previously.
 More importantly, this acount can use a person’s own data to help them make better decisions, gain insights into their spending or fitness habits, and call up their own personal memory bot.

 and it’s called the HAT – the Hub-of-All-Things.
 It was built by a team of researchers from a £1.2m RCUK grant project among 6 UK Universities.
 The technology was then released as open sourced.
 However, the project recognised that it wasn’t just the technology that needed designing but the entire ecosystem, with its own rules, services, transactions and economic and business models.
 Six briefing papers were published on how the ecosystem should be implemented and governed.

 The project was handed over to the newly founded HAT Community Foundation and HAT Data Exchange Ltd (HATDeX) in February 2016, who were tasked with the implementation of the ecosystem.
 Over the course of 2016, the group developed the HAT into a viable offering and released it in November 2016 along with a technology suite of services to facilitate private and market data exchanges.